dotkom/monoweb/docs/attendance-specification.md

 # Introduction

 This document describes the rules and logic for how the attendance system works.
-The document is intended to be used as a reference for the implementation of the attendance and waiting list functionality in the frontend and backend.
+The document is intended to be used as a reference for the implementation of the system, and as a source of information for anyone interested.

 ## Brief overview